RCIC-UCI-Public/rcs3-docs/docs/source/installation/cloudadmin.rst

 .. parsed-literal::

-   **docker run -it --volume /my/rcs3:/.rcs3 rcs3uci/rcs3-rocky8 /bin/bash**
+   :bluelight:`docker run -it --volume /my/rcs3:/.rcs3 rcs3uci/rcs3-rocky8 /bin/bash`
-   :bluelight:`RCS3 Docker />`   # you should see this Docker prompt
+   :bluegray:`RCS3 Docker />`   # you should see this Docker prompt

 .. note::